patience4711/read-APSystems-YC600-QS1-DS3/README.md

 # read APS inverters
 This project is for reading APS Systems inverters.
 The program can pair and poll YC600 QS1 and DS3 inverters, up to 9 pieces.
 The read values are displayed on a web page and sent via mosquitto in a Json format.
 The program has a lot of smart features.
 All settings can be done via the webinterface.
-It has a console that can be used for debugging and sending/receiving zigbee messages.
+It has a console that can be used for debugging and sending/receiving zigbee messages.<br>
-See the WIKI for information on building it, the working, etc.
+See the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a> for information on building it, the working, etc.

 See it in action on youtube: https://youtu.be/7ZOAcrYXxbM